200 Years Back: The Great Movement of Germans to the Black Sea

 "200 Years Back: The Great Movement of Germans to the Black Sea."
 Volk auf dem Weg, August/September 2003, 18-20.

-Translation from German to English by Alex Herzog, Boulder,
+Translation from German to English by Alex Herzog, Boulder, Colorado

 Why did Germans choose emigration to a largely unknown Russia at the onset of the 19th Century?

 For many Schwabians in particular, his offer to German settlers,

 tendered via ukases of March 27, April 10, and October 17, of 1803,